xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 ## CPU SIMD Optimized version

-That's great, but if you are looking for performance, we can still go a bit further by using CPU specific SIMD intrinsics instructions with Intel x86-64.
+That's great, but if you are looking for more performance, we can still go a bit further by using CPU specific SIMD intrinsics instructions with Intel x86-64.
 Let's have a look!

 But first, what is wrong with the previous generic SIMD versions?
 If we look at the generated assembly for the SIMD 128 bit version, we will quickly find something suspicious: